ICS-2025-GROUP-D/ics-2025-group-d-classroom-1d7625-queue-group-assignments-ics-group-d-2025-GROUP-E-QUEUE-ASSIGNMENT/submission.md

 -The threading-lock makes the queue thread safe.
 -The use of self.lock enable there not to be race condition.
 -Use of 'threading.Lock' is the synchronization part.

+### Faith Muthoni - Event simulation
+-It updates waiting times.
+For each job in the queue, it calculates how long the job has been waiting since it was added -It checks whether it can apply priority aging.
+If a job has waited longer than the configured aging interval, it's priority is increased by a specified increment
+-It checks whether it can remove expired Jobs.
+If a job's waiting time exceeds the sxpiry limit, it is considered expired and removed from the queue.
+-The tick() function helps in implementing all that